Article I Name

 Section 1: Selection

 Members of the Environmental Issues Committee are appointed by the Committee on Committees.
-As possible, membership is assigned to properly represent each school of the University, the Odum Library and the Division of Social Work (Senate Bylaws, Art.
+As possible, membership is assigned to properly represent each college of the University and the Odum Library (Senate Bylaws, Art.
 II, Sec.
 3 (a)).

 Section 2: Membership

-a) Two of the members must be Senators, one of whom is the Chairperson (Senate Bylaws, Art II, Sec.
-3 (C)) as voting members.
+- Two of the members must be Senators, one of whom is the Chairperson (Senate Bylaws, Art II, Sec.
+3 (c)) as voting members.

-b) One member is a student recommended by the President of the SGA (Senate Bylaws, Art.
-II, Sec 3 (B)) as a non-voting member.
+- One member is a student recommended by the President of the SGA (Senate Bylaws, Art.
+II, Sec 3 (b)) as a non-voting member.

 Section 3: Terms

-a) All Committee members serve three-year terms.
+- All Committee members serve three-year terms.
 Terms are staggered by the Committee on Committees (Senate Bylaws, Art.
-II, Sec 5 (A, B, C)).
+II, Sec 5 (a, b, c)).
 Terms of Committee members and the Chairperson begin on August 1 and end on July 31.

 Section 4: Resignations